MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

 {
   /// ...

-  /// Add an event handler for the WebAuthenticationRequested event.
+  /// Add an event handler for the BasicAuthenticationRequested event.
-  /// WebAuthenticationRequested event is raised when WebView encounters a Basic HTTP
+  /// BasicAuthenticationRequested event is raised when WebView encounters a Basic HTTP
   /// Authentication request as described in
   /// https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication.
   ///
   /// The host can provide a response with credentials for the authentication or
   /// cancel the request.
 If the host doesn't set the Cancel property to true or
   /// populate the Response property, then WebView2 will show the default
-  /// authorization challenge dialog prompt to the user.
+  /// authentication challenge dialog prompt to the user.
   ///
-  HRESULT add_WebAuthenticationRequested(
+  HRESULT add_BasicAuthenticationRequested(
-    [in] ICoreWebView2WebAuthenticationRequestedEventHandler* eventHandler,
+    [in] ICoreWebView2BasicAuthenticationRequestedEventHandler* eventHandler,
     [out] EventRegistrationToken* token);
   /// Remove an event handler previously added with add_WebResourceRequested.
-  HRESULT remove_WebAuthenticationRequested(
+  HRESULT remove_BasicAuthenticationRequested(
       [in] EventRegistrationToken token);
 }

-/// This is the CoreWebView2WebAuthenticationRequestedEventHandler interface
+/// This is the CoreWebView2BasicAuthenticationRequestedEventHandler interface
 [uuid(f87e5d35-3248-406b-81dd-1c36aab8081d), object, pointer_default(unique)]
-interface ICoreWebView2WebAuthenticationRequestedEventHandler : IUnknown
+interface ICoreWebView2BasicAuthenticationRequestedEventHandler : IUnknown
 {
   /// Called to provide the implementer with the event args for the
   /// corresponding event.
   HRESULT Invoke(
       [in] ICoreWebView2* sender,
-      [in] ICoreWebView2WebAuthenticationRequestedEventArgs* args);
+      [in] ICoreWebView2BasicAuthenticationRequestedEventArgs* args);
 }

 /// Represents a Basic HTTP authentication response that contains a user name
 /// and a password as according to RFC7617 (https://tools.ietf.org/html/rfc7617)
 [uuid(bc9cfd60-29c4-4943-a83b-d0d2f3e7df03), object, pointer_default(unique)]
-interface ICoreWebView2WebAuthenticationResponse : IUnknown
+interface ICoreWebView2BasicAuthenticationResponse : IUnknown
 {
-  /// User name provided for authorization.
+  /// User name provided for authentication.
   [propget] HRESULT UserName([out, retval] LPWSTR* userName);
   /// Set user name property
   [propput] HRESULT UserName([in] LPCWSTR userName);

-  /// Password provided for authorization
+  /// Password provided for authentication
   [propget] HRESULT Password([out, retval] LPWSTR* password);
   /// Set password property
   [propput] HRESULT Password([in] LPCWSTR password);
 }

-/// Event args for the WebAuthorizationRequested event.
+/// Event args for the BasicAuthenticationRequested event.
 Will contain the
-/// request that led to the HTTP authorization challenge, the challenge
+/// request that led to the HTTP authentication challenge, the challenge
-/// and allows the host to provide authentication response or cancel the request.
+/// and allows the host to provide credentials response or cancel the request.
 [uuid(51d3adaa-159f-4e48-ad39-a86beb2c1435), object, pointer_default(unique)]
-interface ICoreWebView2WebAuthenticationRequestedEventArgs : IUnknown
+interface ICoreWebView2BasicAuthenticationRequestedEventArgs : IUnknown
 {
-  /// The web resource request that led to the authorization challenge [propget] HRESULT Request([out, retval] ICoreWebView2WebResourceRequest** request);
+  /// The web resource request that led to the authentication challenge [propget] HRESULT Request([out, retval] ICoreWebView2WebResourceRequest** request);

-  /// The authorization challenge string
+  /// The authentication challenge string
   [propget] HRESULT Challenge([out, retval] LPWSTR* challenge);

   /// Response to the authentication request with credentials.
 This object will be populated by the app
   /// if the host would like to provide authentication credentials.
-  [propget] HRESULT Response([out, retval] ICoreWebView2WebAuthenticationResponse** response);
+  [propget] HRESULT Response([out, retval] ICoreWebView2BasicAuthenticationResponse** response);

   /// Cancel the authentication request.
 False by default.
   /// If set to true, Response set will be ignored.